SzCsaba01/ProjectManagementApp/README.md

 ## Future Enhancements

-- **WebSockets**: To implement real-time task updates and notifications for the backlog and sprint board.
 - **Redis Cache**: For improving performance by caching frequently accessed data.
 - **CI/CD Pipeline**: Using **Docker** and **Kubernetes** to automate deployments and scale the application.